 19. Not wearing a shirt or shoes in library buildings.

 20. Using the emergency exits at times other than during an emergency.

-21. Unpleasant or foul odor on or about the body, clothing or possessions sufficiently noticeable to interfere with intended use of the library.
+21. Unpleasant or foul odor on or about the body, clothing, or possessions sufficiently noticeable to interfere with the intended use of the library.

 22. Bringing in bed bugs, fleas, etc., on or about the body, clothing or possessions, or in returned library materials.